equalitie/eqpress/README.md

 * The debian packages python and python-simplejson must be installed for ansible to work.

 Play to run

+	ansible-playbook -i hosts play-fullstack.yml -u root -l eqwp

+When the servers are ready for production then it's time to deploy the cron jobs

 	ansible-playbook -i hosts play-go-live.yml -u root -l eqwp